umayangag/nexoan/docs/how_it_works.md

 ## 2. Data Transformation (Ingestion API → Core API)

 ### 2.1 JSON to Protobuf Conversion
-The Update API converts the JSON payload into a protobuf Entity message.
+The Ingestion API converts the JSON payload into a protobuf Entity message.
 This conversion happens in the `convertJsonToEntity` function:

 #### Conversion Process Flowchart
 ```